Union County DOC, NJ

 Visitation

-- Visit formats commonly include in-person contact (where allowed), screened/non-contact visits, and remote/video visits.
+- Visit formats include in-person contact (where permitted), screened/non-contact visits, and remote/video visits depending on housing and facility rules.

-- Visits (except many attorney visits) are routinely recorded or monitored and may be denied or ended for rule or safety violations.
+- Visits are commonly recorded or monitored and may be denied or ended for rule violations or safety concerns.

 Topic Overviews